By Malcolm Lee Kitchen III | Margin Of The Law

 Madison knew the risk.
 So he built a fail-safe.

-The Ninth Amendment exists specifically to prevent the inversion you’ve been taught.
+The Ninth Amendment exists specifically to prevent the inversion you were taught.

 “The enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.”

-Translation: Just because we listed these rights doesn’t mean these are the only ones you have.
+Translation: just because we listed these rights does not mean these are the only ones you have.

 Madison explained it directly in his speech introducing the Bill of Rights: “It has been objected also against a bill of rights, that, by enumerating particular exceptions to the grant of power, it would disparage those rights which were not placed in that enumeration.”